analytics-debugger/google-analytics-4-for-amp/README.md

 ## Cross-Domain Tracking
 To utilize the newly implemented core file session cross-linking feature, you can simply add a linker section to your <script>
 and specify the domains list along with your measurement IDs.
+Just after the vars: {} key.

 However, please note that AMP does not permit the definition of dynamic keys.
 Therefore, you must manually add the measurement ID and include multiple "ids" lines for each unique measurement ID you have.